bitnami/charts/bitnami/spring-cloud-dataflow/README.md

 NOTE: When using the indidual propertes (scheme, host, port, database, an optional jdbcParameters) this chart will format the JDBC URL as `jdbc:{scheme}://{host}:{port}/{database}{jdbcParameters}`.
 The URL format follows that of the MariaDB database drive but may not work for other database vendors.

 To use an alternate database vendor (other than MariaDB) you can use the `externalDatabase.dataflow.url` and `externalDatabase.skipper.url` properties to provide the JDBC URLs for the dataflow server and skipper respectively.
-If these properties are defined, they will take precendence over the individual attributes.
+If these properties are defined, they will take precedence over the individual attributes.
 As an example of configuring an external MS SQL Server database:

 ```console
 mariadb.enabled=false